-Any employee hired on or after January 1, 2021 who completes a course of study in communications or a related field and receives the degree of Associate in communications or a related field (as determined by the City Manager) from a college or university accredited by the governmental entity having jurisdiction over it shall be entitled to an annual bonus of five-tenths of one percent (.5%) of base pay.
-Any employee hired on or after January 1, 2021 who receives the degree of Bachelor in communications or a related field (as determined by the City Manager) from such college or university shall be entitled to an annual bonus of one percent (1%) of base pay.
-Any employee holding both an Associate and a Bachelor degree shall be entitled to the one percent (1%) bonus.
+Section 8.3 Educational Incentive.
+An employee who completes a course of study in law enforcement and receives the degree of Associate in Law Enforcement from a college or university accredited by the governmental entity having jurisdiction over it shall be entitled to an annual bonus of five-tenths of one percent (.5%) of base pay.
+An employee who receives the degree of Bachelor of Science in Law Enforcement (or its equivalent, as determined by the City Manager) from such college or university shall be entitled to an annual bonus of one percent (1%) of base pay.
+An employee holding both an Associate and a Bachelor degree shall be entitled to the one percent (1%) bonus.
 The education incentive described in this Section only applies to employees who have completed one (1) or more years of employment, payable at the end of the second year.

 If an employee desires to attend a work-related training session or take a course at an accredited school which relates to his/her job, he/she must request approval in writing and receive the written approval of the Chief and the City Manager.
-The City will pay for registration and required course materials expenses beforehand upon submission of invoices or receipts, subject to the employee succeeding in the course work with a grade of C or other evidence of satisfactory completion and remaining in the employee to reimburse the City through a payroll deduction plan.
+The City will pay for registration and required course materials expenses beforehand upon submission of invoices or receipts, subject to the employee succeeding in the course work with a grade of C or other evidence of satisfactory completion and remaining in the employ of the City for two subsequent years.
+Failure to achieve this grade standard shall require the employee to reimburse the City through a payroll deduction plan.
 Failure to remain in the City's employ for two (2) years shall require a prorated deduction from the final payout to the employee.
 Educational reimbursement shall be limited to a maximum of \$5,250 per year per employee.